What's the Difference Between Actions and Scenes?

 - Summarize strategic opportunities

-AI will strictly follow this process rather than improvising.
+AI will strictly follow this process rather than improvise.

-Actions guide users to provide the necessary, standardized information for task completion, avoiding output deviations caused by insufficient input.
+Action guides users to provide standardized information necessary for completing tasks, avoiding output deviations due to insufficient input information.

-Actions force AI to output results in predetermined structured formats, ensuring content consistency and usability.
+Action forces AI to output results in a predetermined structured format, ensuring content consistency and usability.

-Analogy: Regular prompting is like telling a kitchen novice "make me dinner"—the result might be a disaster.
-Using an Action is like handing them a Michelin recipe precise to the gram—at least they'll make a decent dish.
+Asking casually is like telling a kitchen novice "make me dinner"—the result might be a disaster.
+Using an Action is like giving them a Michelin recipe accurate to the gram—at least they can make a decent dish.

 How Scenes Improve Certainty